-Dr. Incavo and Colleagues Continue to Contribute to Total Joint Replacement Research and Literature with Significant Findings
+Dr. Incavo and Colleagues Continue to Contribute to Joint Replacement Research and Literature with Significant Findings

-The results of research projects conducted by Dr. Incavo and colleagues and focused on total joint arthroplasty were recently published in the peer-reviewed scientific journal, Texas Orthopaedic Journal.
+A case on a patellofemoral arthroplasty complication reported by Dr. Incavo and colleagues was recently published in the peer-reviewed Texas Orthopaedic Journal.

-The article, Avascular Necrosis of the Patella Following Patellofemoral Arthroplasty, published in the Texas Orthopaedic Journal, reports on a case of avascular necrosis of the patella following patellofemoral arthroplasty.
+The article, Avascular Necrosis of the Patella Following Patellofemoral Arthroplasty, reports on an uncommon case of avascular necrosis of the patella following patellofemoral arthroplasty.